Q+A: Knightsbridge Schools International Montenegro

 How do you cater for children with special dietary requirements?

-We can accommodate students who have special dietary requirements.
 If a child has any food allergies or eats only vegetarian, vegan or halal food, we can accommodate that.

 Do you arrange for guest speakers, such as authors and experts to come to the school?

 Yes, KSI always welcomes individuals or professionals in their field of work, who would like to share their experiences and knowledge with our students.